NelsonPython/tuningGuides/DeepLearning.md

 ### Number of CPU cores

-The main impact of the number of CPU cores on inference performance is as follows:
+Consider the impact on inference performance based on the number of CPU cores being used, as follows:

 &bull; When batchsize is small (in online services for instance) the increase in inference throughput gradually weakens as the number of CPU cores increases.
 In practice, 8-16 CPU cores is recommended for service deployment depending on the model used.